 However, all retailers, dealers, manufacturers, pawnbrokers, or businesses that sell firearms are required to keep records of each individual sale and purchase.
 The records must be kept on-site of the place of business and will be reproduced if a law enforcement official requires that information.

 Also, a 48-hour waiting period is implemented on the purchase of any handgun.
 The possession of machine guns, short-barreled rifles and shotguns, and gun silencers and compressors are allowed by state law, as long as they are properly registered with state and federal authorities.
 Gun dealers may also be authorized to sell these types of firearms and components as long as they are certified by state and federal regulations to do so.

-The only individuals legally allowed to carry a concealed weapon in the state are law enforcement officers and military personnel while on duty.
-The open carry of a weapon is legal, but only in locations not prohibited by law.
+The open carry of a weapon is legal.
 The open carry of a weapon while transporting is allowed, as long as the weapon is not loaded and secured in a case.
 Since 1994 it has been illegal to carry an open weapon.

 The carrying of a weapon into a building that pertains to or is affiliated with the state is illegal.
 This also extends to public places such as schools and its related programs, on or off the school’s immediate premises.
 A firearm may be on the school’s ground for educational or safety instruction purposes.
 It must be unloaded and locked in a case if in possession while in a motor vehicle on school grounds.